CraigChaus/Sketchy-Mine-/docs/communication.md

 ## Introduction

 To successfully complete this complex project, team members must communicate effectively.
-This document describes the ways and general plan for team communication, as well as the tools used for this.
+This section of the document describes the ways and general plan for team communication, as well as the tools used for this.

 ---